 • Food & Wine

-The province of Pavia, Italian rice capital!
+The Province of Pavia, Italian Capital of Rice

-The tranquil landscape and the large bodies of water that characterize it when the rice fields are flooded are not “natural”: everything has been built, transformed, and organized by humans with infinite patience.
-By nature, this land, rich in watercourses and springs, was partly marshy and partly dry due to numerous wind-driven sandy ridges, but the communities of monks in the Middle Ages, feudal colonization, and the major agricultural reforms introduced by the Sforza family, who experimented with rice cultivation, transformed the area into a mosaic of fertile fields.
+The peaceful landscape and the wide expanses of water that appear when the rice fields are flooded are not “natural”: everything has been built, shaped, and organized by human hands with infinite patience.
+By nature, this land, rich in waterways and springs, was for centuries partly marshy and partly arid due to numerous sandy ridges of aeolian origin.
+But the monastic communities of the Middle Ages, the feudal colonization, and the great agronomic reforms introduced by the Sforza family — who first experimented with rice cultivation — turned the area into a mosaic of fertile fields.

-The cultivation process occurs in four stages:
+Rice cultivation unfolds in four main stages:

-Fine rice has elongated, long grains.
-Semi-fine rice has round, semi-elongated grains of medium size.
-Finally, superfine rice has large, very long grains.
-There are about 1,700 rice farms in the Province of Pavia, and the main varieties of rice cultivated are Carnaroli, Vialone Nano, Arborio, Baldo, Balilla, Gladio, Loto, Roma, Sant’Andrea, and Selenio.
+There are about 1,700 rice farms in the Province of Pavia.
+The main cultivated varieties include Carnaroli, Vialone Nano, Arborio, Baldo, Balilla, Gladio, Loto, Roma, Sant’Andrea, and Selenio.

 (SOURCE: CHAMBER OF COMMERCE OF PAVIA)